GENI-NSF/geni-tools/README-omni.txt

    Fix bug in `get_cred_type` and correct for a chapi bug. (#516)
  - Notice invalid slice and member names earlier and supporess ugly tracebacks on most `chapi` framework errors. (#517)
+ - Support AM API draft proposal O1 and allow '.' and '_' in sliver names, and do not complain or stop needlessly on illegal sliver names. (#518)

 New in v2.4: